Skip to content

 Direct Service Connection

-With direct service connection, you must prove a clear link between an incident in the military and your COPD to earn a COPD VA rating.
-In addition to medical records and a nexus, showing proof of the event through your military service records can help the VA determine that the event that caused your COPD actually occurred.
+In addition to medical records and a nexus, showing proof of the event through your military service records can help the VA determine that the event caused your COPD.

 Presumptive Service Connection

-Thankfully, the PACT Act made it much easier for many veterans to show how their service in the Middle East and burn pit or particulate matter exposure caused COPD with presumptive service connection.
-A presumptive disability for toxic exposure is one that the VA “presumes” to be service-connected, even if there’s no specific link for service connection.
+Thankfully, the VA PACT Act made it much easier for many veterans to show how their service in the Middle East and particulate matter or burn pit exposure caused COPD with presumptive service connection.

-When you qualify for a presumptive service connection disability, your claim is MUCH easier to win.
+When you qualify for a presumptive service connection disability, your VA disability claim is MUCH easier to win.
 All you need to show is that you have COPD and were deployed to one of the eligible areas.

 • Bahrain